Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Tell your story.
 Be real.
 Like we said earlier, the "About Us" page is the place where you get to differentiate your company and your products from every single other similar company out there in the world.

 Here's where your personal story can make all the difference.
-People love seeing the story behind the outcome.
+People love seeing the story behind the business and what inspired it all.
 Ask yourself:

 You won't lose credibility with people for being a huge, reputable company now that was in the past a part-time basement hobby.